Changes & Challenges (1960s-1970s): Expansion and Prosperity, Big Farms, Big Government

 Interest Approach – Engagement

-- View the Agriculture in the 1960s and the Agriculture in the 1970s sections of the Changes and Challenges multimedia program with your students.
+- View the Mechanization and Expansion (1950s-1990s) Era on the Changes and Challenges interactive timeline with your students.

 - Use the following Procedures section as a guide to explore the concepts in the multimedia presentation.

 - On the Changes and Challenges Interactive Timeline, allow your students to listen to the narrative on the tile captioned, "Agriculture in the 1960s."

 - Explain to students that between 1963 and 1975, 388 men and one woman from Utah were killed or listed as missing in action in Vietnam.
 During the war, the Utah economy prospered.
 Discuss the associated question:

 - Why would war bring prosperity to Utah farmers?